dmitryblackwell/bookone/README.md

 ### Import and run project from IDE

-1. Firstly you need to do basic setup.
+1. Firstly, you need to do basic setup.
-1. Open you IDE and import bookone as Maven Project.
+1. Open you IDE and import BookONE as Maven Project.
 1. Wait until project is resolved and all dependencies are set.
-1. Run BookoneApplication class as java application.
+1. Run BookOneApplication class as java application.
 1. Enjoy.

 ### Run Integration tests